 The barbell should only touch the chest and not be sunk into it.
 Doing this often compromises the stability of the torso.
 This is because shoulder blades may move forward and no longer be pinched, reducing the ultimate tension that needs to be maintained.
 Pressing from this less stable setup may also make the press more challenging by making the ROM unnecessarily long.

-There are best practices that a lifter should follow once they figure out where should the bar touch on bench press in order to ensure optimal technique.
+There are best practices that a lifter should follow once they figure out where the bar should touch during bench press in order to ensure optimal technique.
 These include ensuring the barbell remains motionless on the chest, the bar lightly touches the chest, ensuring that the bar is not bounced off the check, and using video to observe self.

 The Barbell Should Be Paused on the Chest